Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Park City, Utah

-Less than 40 minutes from Salt Lake City is a ski town (population: 8,504) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
-Catch it in the fall shoulder season for lower room rates and a fraction of the crowds.
-Check into Park City Peaks Hotel, a modern lodge peppered with Mad Men–era furniture, and then take off for Round Valley, a 700-acre nature area with more than 30 miles of mountain-biking trails.
+Less than 40 minutes from Salt Lake City is a ski town (pop.
+8,254) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
+Catch Park City in the fall shoulder season for lower room rates and a fraction of the crowds.
+Start off with a hike or walk in Round Valley, a 700-acre nature area with more than 30 miles of mountain-biking trails.
 If you prefer viewing fall foliage by car, try the seven-mile Guardsman Pass route.
 It is steep and unpaved, cutting through forests of evergreens and oaks in the Wasatch Mountains.
 The dense stand of aspens lining Pine Canyon Drive, in particular, is one of the prettiest you’ll ever see.

-Barn-shaped Bucks County Playhouse next to the Delaware River.
+Barn-shaped red-and-white Bucks County Playhouse next to the Delaware River

 New Hope and Lambertville sit on either side of the Delaware River.